pietrodll/minesweeper/README.md

 For Android, I used the Android emulator.

-Before building the app, I ran unit tests for the components and the views in order to check errors.
+Before building the app, I ran unit tests for the components in order to check errors.